agussaputran/ib15-weekly-assessment/readme.md

 - Create your own branch
 - *Please equate your branch folder structure with main branch
 - Push your own branch to this repo

+**Note** : You can update your branch refer to main branch by git pull command.
+type *git pull origin main* from your branch.